po1sigala/live/02-Lesson-Plans/Full-Time/07-Week/README.md

 * In the first activity of Unit 13, `01-Ins_Sequelize-Setup`, you will hardcode the database credentials in the `connection.js` file.
 Every subsequent activity uses a `.env` file.
 Make sure that you create one or rename the existing `.env.EXAMPLE` file before demonstrating each activity.

-* Instead of relying on a front end, all of the activities will use Insomnia Core to test the routes.
+* Instead of relying on a front end, all of the activities will use Insomnia to test the routes.
 Be sure to have it installed and ready for class.

 * Unit 13 also introduces RESTful routes.
 Highlight the convention for students and tell them that they will revisit the pattern at a later point.